rbontekoe/BAWJ/docs/src/chapter10.md

 and check to make sure that only the key(s) you wanted were added
 ```

+!!! info
+    Your keys are stored in the folder /etc/ssh/.

 ### 2. Test the SSH connection with the container.

 | Step | Action | Comment